jasonwhite/button/README.md

 ### Automatic Builds

-Brilliant Build can run builds automatically when changes are made.
+Button can run builds automatically when changes are made.
 This allows you to write code in your text editor, hit save, and watch your changes get built automatically.

 Simply pass in the `--autopilot` option, to enable it:

-    $ bb build --autopilot
+    $ button build --autopilot
      > gcc -c foo.c -o foo.o
      > gcc -c bar.c -o bar.o
      > gcc foo.o bar.o -o foobar